 Most pension plan benefit amounts are based on the person’s working salary and the number of years worked.
 Most pension plans will pay out somewhere around 70-75 percent of a person’s pre-retirement salary.
 Not only is this not a given (it could be lower!), but experts also estimate that most individuals require about 80 percent of their pre-retirement income during retirement.
 As such, a pension plan works better when used in the context of a more detailed retirement plan.

 In addition to a pension plan, you should consider other retirement savings options.
 Your employer may offer a defined contribution plan, such as a 401k.
 If your employer does not offer a defined contribution plan, you should consider opening an Individual Retirement Account (IRA).

 Planning for retirement is one of the most important things you’ll ever do.
 When you decide to stop working, having a solid retirement plan in place—and plenty of savings to support yourself—will be essential.
 We know that planning for retirement can be complicated.
-Whether you have a pension plan or not, our retirement planning professionals at Harvest Financial Planning, LLC can help.
+Whether you have a pension plan or not, our retirement planning professionals at Harvest Wealth Partners can help.
 We’ll review your financial situation, your income, and your expected costs during retirement to help you create a savings plan that makes sense for you.
 To learn more about retirement planning and how your pension plan may interact with your overall retirement plan, call us directly today.

 Harvest Wealth Partners is committed to helping our clients work towards a successful future.
 We believe in your potential to understand the financial options that can lead you to your goals.
 Call us today to partner with our team.
 We look forward to continuing our mission for years to come.